Data Validation Rules for Store Coordinates

 Applies syntactic, semantic, and spatial validation rules to store coordinates.

-Returns a DataFrame with validation status and quarantined error flags.
+Returns a DataFrame with validation status and error flags.

 """